 The UK government has introduced a new regulatory framework that seeks to push companies with online platforms to regulate “harmful” material posted on their websites.

-The 102-page white paper, jointly published by the Home Office and the Department for Digital, Culture, Media, and Sport proposes that “harmful content” on online platforms is the responsibility of the hosting company to take down, or otherwise face hefty penalties and fines.
+The 102-page white paper, jointly published by the Home Office and the Department for Digital, Culture, Media, and Sport, proposes that “harmful content” on online platforms is the responsibility of the hosting company to take down, or else face hefty penalties and fines.
 In other words, Facebook will be held responsible for your status update.

-The mandatory content rules will be enforced by a yet-to-be-defined independent regulator, who will have the power to issue fines, block access to non-compliant sites, and even hold a company’s senior management liable for allowing “harmful” content on their platform.
+The mandatory content rules will be enforced by a yet-to-be-defined independent regulator, who will have the power to issue fines, block access to noncompliant sites, and even hold a company’s senior management liable for allowing “harmful” content on its platform.

 Vague definitions of key terms